Job Specification

 facilities, satellite locations, and other related units.

-or other judicial bodies as required.
+bodies as required.

-firearms.
+of firearms.

-Interacts with state and local law enforcement officers in the
+Interacts with State and local law enforcement officers in the

 successful apprehension and arrest of offenders against the law.

-Endorses and/or revises supervisory subordinate correction
+Endorses and/or revises supervisory subordinate correctional police

 officers' evaluations, ratings, and reviews of other lesser grade

-correction officers' job performance under their supervision.
+correctional police officers' job performance under their supervision.

 Recognizes and rapidly evaluates potentially dangerous and